 CABHI also helped bridge the collaboration between Spencer’s AceAge and two important trial sites.
 “We’re doing the study with rehab patients and early onset dementia patients with an in-home caregiver.
 Being in two different provinces, it’s allowing us to be Canada-wide out of the gate.”

-These trials, which are slated to begin in early 2018, are vital because they’ll help AceAge attain the feedback it eagerly seeks.
+These trials are vital because they’ll help AceAge attain the feedback it eagerly seeks.
 “As an early stage company, you have a lot riding on each of these early studies that you do.”

 He adds: “With this study, we will be able to say how adherence improves when people take their medication using Karie.
 And from that, there’s a number of indicators that we’re going to measure to be able to show equity and value being brought to the healthcare system as a whole in a cost-effectiveness analysis.”